Rishav8989/crm_go/README.md

 # UDAcity Customer Relationship Management Backend

+## TLDR;
+Just run the command `go run main.go` to start an HTTP server at localhost:3000.

+## Introduction
+This is a demo project that was created for a course at you udacity.com about the language [golang](https://go.dev/).
+This application represents an HTTP server, that stores customer data.
+This customer data can be manipulated in a CRUD session, meaning:
+- customer data can be **created**
+- customer data can be **retrieved/read**
+- customer data can be **updated**
+- customer data can be **deleted**

 ## Available Endpoints

 - localhost:3000/customers via "GET" method to **retrieve a list** of existing customers